It is one of the most touching passages in the entire book of Hebrews. A portion of the verse reads like this:

 The immediate context deals with the qualifications of Christ to function in the role of our high priest.
 In this brief space we can but focus upon a single phrase, “the days of his flesh.”
 What a treasure house this is.

 The Necessity of Flesh

-Not long after Christianity was born, false teachers arose who were intrigued with the imposing presence of the historical Jesus, and yet they labored under certain lingering delusions of Greek philosophy — namely that “flesh” is intrinsically evil.
+Not long after Christianity was born, false teachers arose who were intrigued with the imposing presence of the historical Jesus.
+And yet they labored under certain lingering delusions of Greek philosophy — namely that flesh is intrinsically evil.

-Accordingly, these early heretics denied that Christ ever possessed a physical body; he only “appeared to,” they said.
+Accordingly, these early heretics denied that Christ ever possessed a physical body.
+He only “appeared to” be a man of flesh and blood they said.
 These men were called Docetists, derived from a Greek word,

-To deny that the Messiah was truly a person of “flesh,” was viewed by the inspired writers as heresy.
+To deny that the Messiah was truly a person of flesh was viewed by the inspired writers as heresy.
 John declared: